Physiological Responses, Blood Profile and Performance of Local Beef Cattle to Short Period of Road Transport

 Barnes A, Beatty D, Taylor E, Stockman C, Maloney S, Mccarthy M. 2004.
 Physiology of heat stress in cattle and sheep.

 Beatty D, Barnes A, Pethick DW, E. Taylor E and F.R.
 Dunshea FR.
 2004.
 Bos indicus cattle can maintain feed intake and fat reserves in response to heat stress better than Bos taurus cattle.
-Journal of Animal and Feed Sciences, 13, Suppl.
-1, 619?622.
+J Anim and Feed Sci.
+13: 619?622.

 Coffey, K. P., W. K. Coblentz, J. B. Humphry, and F. K. Brazle.
 2001.
 Review: Basic principles and economics of transportation shrink in beef.
 Prof. Anim.
 Sci.
 17:247–255